hnakae/go-club/_posts/direction.md

 The first thing we need to recognize is the strength of each of the groups.
 Which groups are weak?
 Which groups are strong?

-If we can't judge the strenth and weakness of a group, we won't be able to use the two fundamental theories of direction of,
+If we can't judge the strenth and weakness of a group, we won't be able to use the two basic concepts of direction of,

 1 play from your weak group.